 Feeling a little confused or overwhelmed about how to complete your QTAC application?
-Stressed about which university degrees to choose from or when QTAC offer rounds are?
+Stressed about which university degrees to choose from, how to order your preferences, or when QTAC offer rounds are?

 Don’t worry — you are not alone, because we’re here to help!
 We’ll walk you through what QTAC is, help you with ordering your preferences and just navigating all the ins and outs of filling out your application online.